MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ne-wwan-_wwan_uiccslot_state.md

-#### - UICCSlotStateError
+#### - UICCSlotStateUnknown

-The card in the slot is in an error state and cannot be used.
+The modem is still in the process of initializing so the SIM slot state is not deterministic.

 #### - UICCSlotStateOffEmpty